 By contrast, when engaging in social media marketing to deliver on the core aspects of an inbound marketing approach as a financial advisor — finding, creating and sharing relevant content to your target audience that establishes you as a trustworthy and credible provider of solutions — the effort is substantively the same whether you are reaching dozens, hundreds or thousands of prospective clients and referral sources via Twitter, LinkedIn, Facebook and other platforms.

 From the perspective of getting started, that can be a significant challenge, as a significant time commitment is necessary and the early results will be very limited.
+Yet just as in building all other aspects of a business, scalability and long-term efficiency are keys for long-term success.

 In addition, it’s worth noting that social media activity can have other, indirect benefits that make the time more valuable as well.
 Social media activity can make in-person meetings with prospective clients more efficient, as people who meet with you will already have had a chance to get to know you and get comfortable with you; if it’s someone you won’t get along with because they don’t agree with your planning views and philosophy, that will likely come through in your social media presence, which means they will never contact you and waste your time in the first place.